tylalin/en-itmatic101-blog/offsec/htb-lame-write-up.md

 # Nmap done at Wed Nov  1 07:09:41 2023 -- 1 IP address (1 host up) scanned in 405.22 seconds
 ```

+As you can see in the output of nmap scan, there are a few things opening for us to exploit such as vsftp, ssh, smb and distccd.
+From what we know about the target, let's explore those options in details by utilising searchsploit for the potential exploits and vulnerabilities.
+## searchsploit